 A STRATEGIC APPROACH TO IMPROVING HEALTH IN BROOKLYN

 Paper copies of these documents are available for inspection upon request.
-Please contact Adam Stolz, VP & Chief of Staff, at email@example.com or 718-283-7699.
+Please contact Adam Stolz, Vice President, Strategy and Administration, at email@example.com or 718-283-7699.

 Maimonides Medical Center's Department of Population Health aims to improve the health of the Brooklyn community through transformation of the healthcare delivery system and the development of processes to support integration, coordination and collaboration across a wide range of health and social services organizations.